-Prepayment Risk: When interest rates fall, certain obligations will be paid off by the obligor more quickly than originally anticipated, and the Portfolio may have to invest the proceeds in
+clearinghouse itself, rather than to a counterparty in an OTC Prepayment Risk: When interest rates fall, certain obligations will be paid off by the obligor more quickly than originally anticipated, and the Portfolio may have to invest the proceeds in securities with lower yields.

+Derivatives Risk: The Portfolio's use of derivatives may increase its costs, reduce the Portfolio's returns and/or increase volatility.
+Derivatives involve significant risks, including:

+the value or performance of derivatives and the Portfolio. as common stocks and preferred stocks, may decline due to general market conditions which are not specifically related to a particular company or to factors affecting a particular industry or industries.
+Equity securities generally have greater price volatility than fixed income securities.

-Derivatives Risk: The Portfolio's use of derivatives may reduce the Portfolio's returns and/or increase volatility.
-Volatility is defined as the characteristic of a security, an index or a market to fluctuate significantly in price within a short time period.
-A risk of the Portfolio's use of asset-backed securities, including interest rate risk, extension derivatives is that the fluctuations in their values may not correlate perfectly with the overall securities markets.
-Derivatives are also subject to counterparty risk, which is the risk that the other party in the transaction will not fulfill its contractual obligation.
-The possible lack of a rapid and extreme changes in value than a portfolio that invests exclusively in securities of U.S. companies, due to standards, increased risk of delayed settlement of portfolio the risk of unfavorable foreign government actions, includingleverage risk and may expose the Portfolio to potential losses that exceed the amount originally nationalization, expropriation or confiscatory taxation, currency blockage, or political changes or diplomatic more difficult to value than securities of U.S. issuers.
+the risks of investing in mortgage-related and other assetprepayment risk, and credit risk.

+in foreign (non-U.S.) securities may result in the Portfolio experiencing more rapid and extreme changes in value than a Portfolio. portfolio that invests exclusively in securities of U.S. companies, due to smaller markets, differing reporting, settlement of portfolio transactions or loss of certificates of portfolio securities, and the risk of unfavorable foreign government actions, including nationalization, expropriation investments. or confiscatory taxation, currency blockage, or political of U.S. issuers.

 Emerging Markets Risk: the risk of investing in emerging market securities, primarily increased foreign (non-U.S.) investment risk.

-U.S.) securities may result in the Portfolio experiencing moreliquid secondary market for derivatives and the resulting inability of the Portfolio to sell or

 Sovereign Debt Risk: the risk that investments in fixed in value as a result of default or other adverse credit event principal or interest payments in a timely fashion.

-Currency Risk: the risk that foreign (non-U.S.) currencies securities that trade in, and receive revenues in, or in derivatives that provide exposure to, foreign (non-U.S.) currencies.
+Currency Risk: the risk that foreign (non-U.S.) currencies Portfolio's investments in foreign (non-U.S.) currencies or in sold.
+These transactions may involve leverage. securities that trade in, and receive revenues in, or in derivatives that provide exposure to, foreign (non-U.S.) currencies.

-Leveraging Risk: the risk that certain transactions of the Portfolio, such as reverse repurchase agreements, loans of portfolio securities, and the use of when-issued, delayed delivery or forward commitment transactions, or derivative instruments, may give rise to leverage, magnifying gains and losses and causing the Portfolio to be more volatile than if it had not been leveraged.
+Leveraging Risk: the risk that certain transactions of the Portfolio, such as reverse repurchase agreements, loans of portfolio securities, and the use of when-issued, delayed delivery or forward commitment transactions, or derivative losses and causing the Portfolio to be more volatile than if it had not been leveraged.
 This means that leverage entails a heightened risk of loss.